 As indicated in Section III, employment impacts for different CID categories equal the estimated number of on-site employees generated per 1,000 square feet of commercial/industrial floor space, which are referred to in the Study as CID Land Use Categories.
 Consistent with the provisions of Section 17621(e)(1)(B) of the Education Code, employment impacts for each category are based on data from SANDAG.
-The employment impacts are shown in Table 13 on the next page.
+The employment impacts are shown in Table 13.

-EMPLOYMENT IMPACTS PER 1,000 SQUARE FEET (2022\$)
+EMPLOYMENT IMPACTS PER 1,000 SQUARE FEET (2024\$)